Gcina Zondi - Chief Executive

 Lelo also worked for Morgan Stanley's Securitised Product Group in London and as a Transactor at the Makalani Management Company.

-Lelo is also a director of Spring Lights Gas, Masana Petroleum Solutions and Rain Group Holdings.
+Lelo is also a director of Spring Lights Gas, Masana Petroleum Solutions, Rain Group Holdings and alternate independent non-executive director of Remgro Limited.

 Craig Coombe - Non-Executive